Best Tips to Train A Puppy To Potty

 5. Too Long Of A Stay In The Crate

-Because it teaches the puppy to hold onto the contents of his bladder just a little bit longer, a crate can be a helpful potty training aid.
+A crate can be a helpful potty training aid because it teaches the puppy to hold onto the contents of his bladder just a little longer.
 Naturally, the wait must be within the range of his physical maturity.

-And a lot of people misunderstand this proviso.
-A puppy will then wet his bed as a result.
+Many people misunderstand this proviso.
+As a result, a puppy will wet his bed.
 Dog parents may not always notice this until it has developed into a routine and the puppy has given up attempting to keep his bed dry.

 6. Not Cleaning Up Effectively